Square Root Of 4 25

 17 is a prime number.

-Therefore, the prime factorization of 425 is 5 x 5 x 17, or 5² x 17.
-This reveals that 425 is not a perfect square because it contains the prime factor 17 only once.
+That's why, the prime factorization of 425 is 5 x 5 x 17, or 5² x 17.
+Because of that, this reveals that 425 is not a perfect square because it contains the prime factor 17 only once.
 To be a perfect square, all prime factors must have even exponents.

 2. The Long Division Method for Finding the Square Root